tigerkelly/dts/README.md

 The server side uses a trietree to store the data in memory, so the data is lost each time the server program is restarted.
-To some this may seem like a bad thing but I designed this system as a way to store other programs data, like stats and other data to be sharted across systems.
+To some this may seem like a bad thing but I designed this system as a way to store other programs data, like stats and other data to be shared across systems.

 This uses UDP so that it is as fast as possible.
-To help with any data lose do to missed UDP packets, I send each packet to the server N number of times.
+To help with any data lose, due to missed UDP packets, I send each packet to the server N number of times.
 But if it loses a packet it really does not matter cause a packet being lost does not effect the system.